mikaelho/tinysync/README.md

 YAML, while very nice for human-readable files, can also be relatively slow.
 You can also save in JSON, non-safe YAML, pickle and shelve formats - see instructions and the fine print in the section [Persistence options].

-### Sync to database

-#### DBM

-If the data structure goes larger, performance suffers if I always serialize the whole structure to file.
-DBM-based option assumes that the root of the structure is a dict, and only saves the branch (key) that was changed.
-Also, the value of a specific key is only loaded when needed.
-Thus the performance is improved if you can divide your large data structure into sensible chunks, and especially if you typically only access and update some of the values.

-Of course, these optimizations are invisible to you as the user of the API:

-    >>> large = {
-    ...   'one branch': 'lots of data',
-    ...   'other branch': 'even more data'
-    ... }
-    >>> large = track(large, 'example-dbm', persist=JsonDBM)
-    >>> large['one branch'] # Lazily loaded
-    'lots of data'
-    >>> large['one branch'] = 'changed data' # Saved by specific key

-#### CouchDB

-If your data is a "JSON-compatible dict of dicts", you can use a real database like CouchDB for persistence.

-    >>> cdb = CouchDB('database_name', couchdb_url)

-As a convenience method, this persistence option provides a clean-up function that can benused to delete the database:

-    >>> cdb.clean()

 ### Sync UI

 You can use the tracked data structure as the model in the Model-View-Controller pattern, by giving `track` a callback function that is called and updates the user-visible UI View every time the data is changed.